Dts967/Flowbit-V2/README.md

 ## License

-GNU Affero General Public License v3.0 (AGPL-3.0).
+Apache License v2.0 .
 See LICENSE file for details.

 ---